billyyoung/blog/content/posts/ai-therapy-2025.md

 * Specify any details on communication style that you prefer
   * E.g. descriptive language, vivid imagery, no fluff directness
 * Iterate, iterate, iterate
+* **Do your own research!**
+  * Don't solely rely on LLMs for knowledge and understanding
+  * Seek out other sources, read broadly, etc.

 <a name="example"></a>
 ## Example conversation